AaronAtayan310/Team-Project-Repository/README.md

 # Function library overview and organization
-The library consists of roughly 20 functions, at time of writing.
+The library consists of 21 total functions, at time of writing.
 An important detail to take note of regarding all functions in the library is that they are each designed to function with complete independence - that is, not relying on other functions in the library to be able to run.
 In terms of organization, the .py file for the function library uses some comment lines to break apart the functions into 5 core sections, which each represent the overarching purpose in the project that one group of functions, each achieving a more niche, specific goal, is intended to fulfill.
 These groups are.....
 1. Data Ingestion
 2. Data Cleaning
 3. Data Transformation